Crete Campus Admission & Enrollment

 - Students must arrange their own accommodations, meals, transportation, and activities.

 - Government regulations require F-1 students to enroll for one full academic year before taking a term off for vacation.
+For non-residential students this is equal to 4 consecutive terms.

 - Government regulations limit the number of online classes F-1 students may take.